With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 from a build little more than ten years old, the media have excellent facilities,

 as do the corporate guests.
-The stadium also houses a club-theme café, club
+The stadium also houses a club-themed café, club

 shop and headquarters of Fundació Reial Mallorca, a fans forum founded in 2002.